magnumjs/domchanger-redux-connect/README.md

 ```
 *Note* that some value is required to `update` for the initial render since we're doing a check on whether to update.

-There is one unique property that the redux initialization function takes `link`
-Which it you can link one store to multiple components
+There is one unique property that the redux initialization function takes `link` with it you can link one store to multiple components

 ```javascript
 var buttons = Redux.connect(domChanger(IncrementButtons, document.body))